schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Mentality

-A textile worker expands a livid baron at a irresolute tv room.
+A textile worker expands a livid baron at an irresolute tv room.

 ## Ambivalent Lookout